lmskin/direct_derma_scraper/README.md

 - Provides detailed error logging
 - Creates HTML snapshots for debugging
 - Gracefully handles 404 and other HTTP error responses
+- Search for products by keyword and get their prices

 ## Project Structure